MiaMetni/Crowdfunding_ETL/README.md

 # Crowdfunding_ETL
 Bootcamp: CU-VIRT-DATA-PT-12-2023-U-LOLC-MWTH Project 2

-For this project, an ETL pipeline was developed for loading and processing crowdfunding data from Excel files into a relational database using Python, Pandas, and PostgreSQL
+For this project, an ETL (Extract, Transform, Load) pipeline was built to load and process crowdfunding data from Excel files into a relational database.
+The ETL (Extract, Transform, Load) pipeline was built using Python and Pandas; the data extraction, transformation, and cleaning involved Python, Pandas, and PostgreSQL.

 ## Project
 The data is extracted and processed.
 Four CSV files were used to build an entity relationship diagram (ERD) and a table schema.
 The CSV files were then added to a PostgreSQL database.